MCP is not dead, it's being misused

 - Questionable operational reliability.

-And they are legitimate — within a very specific architectural model.
-One that we never adopted at Agora.
+And they are legitimate, within one very specific architectural model: the one we never adopted at Agora.

 The real problem: the LLM at the helm of MCP

 The pattern everyone is attacking is the LLM-as-router.
-You inject into the model’s context the schemas of dozens of MCP tools — their descriptions, parameters, and constraints.
+You inject into the model’s context the schemas of dozens of MCP tools: their descriptions, parameters, constraints.
 The LLM must then choose which tool to call, with which arguments, and in what order.
 This is the dominant pattern in the current AI agent ecosystem.

 And this is precisely where the criticisms hit the mark.

-Cloudflare measured the gap on its own API: 1.17 million tokens to expose its 2,500 endpoints via native MCP schemas — more than the complete context window of the most advanced models.
-Even keeping only the required parameters, it remains at 244,000 tokens.
-Their solution, Code Mode, brings everything down to ~1,000 tokens through two generic tools (search() and execute()), a 99.9% reduction.
+Cloudflare measured the gap on its own API: 1.17 million tokens to expose its 2,500 endpoints via native MCP schemas, more than the complete context window of the most advanced models.
+Keeping only the required parameters still leaves 244,000 tokens.
+Their fix, Code Mode, brings everything down to roughly 1,000 tokens through two generic tools (search() and execute()): a 99.9% reduction.

 When every token has a cost in latency, energy, and euros, the native MCP equation no longer holds up.

-Not to mention the risk of error: an LLM choosing among 50 tools can make the wrong call, invent parameters, or trigger a destructive action on a misunderstanding.
+Not to mention the risk of error: an LLM choosing among 50 tools can make the wrong call, invent parameters, or trigger a destructive action from a simple misreading.
+This isn’t theoretical: in 2025, an internal agent at AWS deleted and recreated a production environment mid-troubleshooting, causing a 13-hour outage; another documented incident saw an agent wipe an entire Windows system drive after 40 minutes of idle session time (source).

 The diagnosis is correct.
-But the conclusion — “we must abandon MCP” — confuses the protocol with an architectural pattern.
+The conclusion, “we must abandon MCP,” confuses the protocol with an architectural pattern.

-A clear separation between understanding and execution (MCP)
+A clear separation between interpretation and execution (MCP)

 At Agora, we made a fundamentally different architectural choice from the very design of our agentic platform.